Wilhelm-Lee/Study_old/README.md

 > <font color=#555555>**IN DEVELOPMENT YET, NOT FOR FINAL REPRESENTATION 🤯**</font>

-Play your favorite pieces of song in terminal!
+Play your favorite song in terminal!
 Features including:

 1. Customizable UI layout 🆊